Groups Offered

 Facilitator: Dr. Cecile Gadson

 This space is for Black-identified** students, faculty members, and staff to engage in guided soulfulness mindfulness, African-centered healing strategies, and dialogue to promote collective healing.
 We invite Black students, faculty members, and staff to connect, breathe, and heal in a space designed specifically for them.
+This group is also available upon request.
+Please complete the outreach and presentation request form.

 **Black, African, African American, Afro-Latinx, Afro-Caribbean, or the African Diaspora

-Spring Term Therapy Groups
+Fall Term Therapy Groups

 Creating Healthy Relationships*